mattiasw/ExifReader/README.md

 -   After parsing the tags, consider deleting the MakerNote tag if you know you will load a lot of files and storing the tags.
 It can be really large for some manufacturers.
 See the examples folder to see how you can do that.
+-   In some cases it can make sense to only load the beginning of the image file.
+It's unfortunately not possible to know how big the meta data will be in an image, but if you limit yourself to regular Exif tags you can most probably get by with only reading the first 128 kB.
+This may exclude IPTC and XMP metadata though (and possibly Exif too if they come in an irregular order) so please check if this optimization fits your use case.

 Testing
 -------